U.S. Tax Form 8829—Expenses for Business Use of Your Home

 Now it’s time to calculate your allowable deduction.
 The section begins with the potentially tricky Line 8.

-Line 8: Most people simply need to enter the value of Line 29 from their Schedule C onto Line 8 of Form 8829.
+Line 8: Most people simply enter the value of Line 29 from their Schedule C onto Line 8 of Form 8829.
 But here’s where it can get tricky.
 If you had any capital gains or losses from the business use of your home, you have to account for them here.
-If you work from home as well as from another location, you have to enter the percentage of Line 7 from your Schedule C that represents the percentage of income earned from home.
-Check out the IRS site for more information and to help clarify your specific situation.

 • A direct expense is something that will only benefit the business section of your home.
-For example, installing a light fixture or painting that room only
+For example, installing a light fixture or painting that room only.

 Now that you’ve brushed up on the difference, it’s time to fill out your direct and indirect expenses: